Mohanad-eng/Bot_notifier/README.md

 sent_topics.json (put inside it topics and save it)

+and then you put the Token in your code in main.py

+hint(you can use a .env file in the folder for safer use and put in it your token)

-and then you put the Token in your code in main.py and get the ID of the channel you use in code by
+write the channel name as in the code

+and get the ID of the channel you use in code by

 Go to discord